 Fourth St Linen Napkins I like the idea of gifting sets of napkins to people, you can never have too many in your kitchen.
 Who actually wants to be using paper?
 These ones from Fourth St are produced from reclaimed fabric.

 Houseplants Plants are living.
 And life fuels a healthy home — cleaning the air, vibrating with growth, bringing the outdoor world indoors.
-Find a plant that’s not too fussy, your local garden centre should be able to assist.
+Amandine’s friend is a procurer of plants, his home a suburban jungle with listings on Trade Me—the Internet provides no shortage of small sellers and Instagram accounts.
+Gifting for those looking to hop into the plant game?
+Find a plant that’s not too fussy, your local plant dealer should be able to assist.

 Aesop Room Spray Elevate a friend’s space.
 Scent has always had the ability to ground me, so in addition to all the incense I burn, I keep a bottle of this around.
 Vibrant, floral and smoky, it's really transportive.

 Iris Hantverk Dustpan and Brush Making the chores less so.
 Invigorate a friend’s cleaning rituals with a dustpan and brush that can be left out of the cupboard.

 Seletti The Bottle CM This one is for my juicing and blending friends.
 The formerly disposable becomes indispensable.
 Made from Borosilicate glass, this bottle makes for the perfect vessel.

 Marimekko Puteli Candlestick Holder Make the everyday mystic.
 This beautiful candle holder is everything we need to unwind.
 Pair with unscented tapered natural candles and make candlelit dinners the new evening ritual.